serralvo/serralvo.github.io/_posts/2016-10-23-git-mini-course.markdown

 ### The Event

-The Integration Week is an event hosted by PUC-Campinas and organized by volunteer students from CEATEC (Center of Exact, Environmental and Technological Sciences), where great activities are offered, like mini courses, lectures and workshops.
+The Integration Week is an event hosted by PUC-Campinas and organized by volunteer students from CEATEC (Center of Exact, Environmental and Technological Sciences), where great activities are offered, like mini courses, lectures, and workshops.

 ### Mini-course's Objective 🎯